neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Chronic Feelings of Emptiness** - /struggles/chronic-feelings-of-emptiness.html
 Persistent sense of inner void or meaninglessness that feels different from depression.
 Page validates this difficult BPD experience and offers strategies for finding purpose, connection, and meaning.
-*Related Struggles: Identity Confusion (BPD), Anhedonia, Self-Harm and Suicidal Thoughts, Shame Spirals, Identity Diffusion in Relationships*
+*Related Struggles: Identity Confusion (BPD), Anhedonia, Self-Harm and Suicidal Thoughts, Shame Spirals, Losing Yourself in Others*

 **Intense Anger** - /struggles/intense-anger.html
 Anger responses that feel too big for the situation or cause significant relationship problems and regret.
 Page addresses anger management, communication during intense emotional states, and understanding anger triggers.